 The amount charged will depend on the type of development and the area in which the development is taking place.

-These legally binding agreements, along with CIL, help us deliver the infrastructure needed in Buckinghamshire.
+Along with CIL, these legally binding agreements help us deliver the infrastructure needed in Buckinghamshire.

 Read more about the Community Infrastructure Levy and who has to pay it on GOV.UK.